 BIOL 341.
 Animal Histology - A study of the microscopic anatomy of the various types of tissues and organs found in vertebrates.
 Prerequisite: eight hours of biology.
-Offered as needed .
+Offered as needed.
 Four semester hours.

 BIOL 342.
-Vertebrate Embryology - A study of the general principles of vertebrate development from the formation of gametes to the formation of tissues and organs.
+Embryology - A study of the general principles of vertebrate embryological development.
 Prerequisite: consent of the instructor.
 Offered as needed.
-Four semester hours.
+One to four semester hours.